Fmccline/ARMTox86/README.md

 # ARMTox86
-Program that converts ARM assembly to x86 assembly
+This program takes in a string of ARM assembly code, and it converts the code to x86 assembly.
+So far, we have the mov, add, and push instructions done.

 Instructions Done:
 mov